 When he gave her a quizzical look she shrugged, "Never mind.
 Your quarters will be fine."

 Spock nodded.
 "That is not very original either is it?"
-As she looked at him startled, he continued, "But yes, if you would like to, go change into something more comfortable."
+As she looked at him startled, he continued, "Terran vids are rife with people changing into something more comfortable."

 "And we have still not discussed the nature of surprise, both good and bad."

-"When I get back," she promised.
+"When I get back," she said.
 The turbolift arrived and they stepped inside.
 "And while you're waiting, why don't you find something else to wear as well."

-"As you wish," he agreed.
-The doors opened on her deck and she exited.
+"As you wish," he said as the doors opened on her deck and she exited.
 "I will expect you shortly."